oehf/ipf/commons/ihe/hl7v3/src/main/site/markdown/index.md

 instance depending on the transaction under consideration) in the property `HL7V3_ORIGINAL_REQUEST_PROPERTY` of the Camel exchange.

+### Customizing the translators

+All translators call a `postprocess` method right before the translation result is returned to the caller.
+In all concrete translator implementations provided by IPF, this method does not do anything.
+In order to customize the translation result, inherit from the translator and override this method.

 ### Example

 Here is a sample Camel route that impements bridges PIX Feed v3 requests (ITI-44) to an HL7 v2-based Patient Identifier